DataVisHub/gojs-course/lessons/lesson-04-basic-group-templates.md

 ![Template 5](../assets/lesson-4/group-template-5.png)

-As you can see, the label is displayed above the group which looks pretty nice.
+As you can see, the label is displayed above the group, which looks quite nice.

 ## Summary

 In this lesson, we've learned how to register a group template and created the first template of a group.
-More importantly, we know how to assign nodes to the group which gives us a lot of benefits.
+More importantly, we know how to assign nodes to the group, which gives us a lot of benefits.
-For example, now you can move all Elizabeth II family members together by dragging the group.
+For example, now you can move all of Elizabeth II's family members together by dragging the group.
-Also, If you'd want to create functionalities that need to be applied to all nodes of the group, you could simply use the group property called `memberParts`.
+Also, If you want to create functionalities that need to be applied to all nodes of a group, you could simply use the group property called `memberParts`.
 You can find more about groups [here](https://gojs.net/latest/api/symbols/Group.html)

 ## Homework

 - Add padding to the group (e.g., 25) to create more spacing around its contents.
 - Modify the group shape to make it more rounded.
-- Update the group’s border color to match the border color of the nodes for a consistent design.
+- Update the group's border color to match the border color of the nodes for a consistent design.